socketsupply/sockets.sh/src/docs/faq.md

 of the UI (front-end) process, and 2. as a potential security measure.

-However a "main" process is impossible to mitigate on desktop because there is no sandboxing model like there is on mobile.
-Any touting of advanced security procedures between the main and render process become theatre.
+However a "main" process is impossible to mitigate on desktop because there is no sandboxing model like there is on mobile, so advanced security procedures between the main and render process becomes aren't convincing.
 It's really up to the app creator to appeal to the user's sense of trust.

 Socket Runtime takes a completely different approach.
 While we allow a "main" process, it's completely optional, and not considered the best practice.
 If you